RedisLabs/redis-enterprise-k8s-docs/active_active_database_readme.md

 ### No migration from the previous AA method
 migrating Active-Active database with non-operator managed Active-Active database is currently not supported.

+### HashiCorp Vault secret storage
+Storing the secrets in HashiCorp Vault is currently not supported for operator managed Active-Active database .

 ### database version is currently not supported
-Setting database specific version is currently not supported for operator managed Active-Active database.
+Setting database specific version is currently not supported for operator managed Active-Active database .